TechCraft-By-Subrata/react-native-boilerplate/README.md

 ```

 That's it! 🎉 This single command will:
-- ✅ Rename your project from "rn_boilerplate" to "YourAppName"
+- ✅ Automatically detect and rename your iOS project, folders, and configs
-- ✅ Update all bundle identifiers and configurations
+- ✅ Update all bundle identifiers and configuration files
+- ✅ Update Podfile target and all references
+- ✅ Clean up Podfile.lock, Pods, and vendor/bundle for a fresh install
 - ✅ Install all dependencies
 - ✅ Link font assets automatically
-- ✅ Configure iOS pods
+- ✅ Configure iOS pods (no need for react-native-rename)
 - ✅ Set up everything for immediate development

 **Step 3: Run your app**